 As always the water closest to the shore was horrible.
-Dirty, smelly and a layer of scum and detritus on top.
+Dirty, smelly, and a layer of scum and detritus on top.
 It seems this murky water is here permanently now and it’s a question of how far out you need to swim to clear it.
-Sometimes it’s unreasonably far and never really clears today 50-100ft and the water began to clear. after 200ft I was swimming in crystal clear water Above healthy colourful coral reef with plenty of fish and life in and around the corals.
+Sometimes it’s unreasonably far and never really clears today 50-100ft and the water began to clear. after 200ft I was swimming in crystal clear water Above a healthy colorful coral reef with plenty of fish and life in and around the corals.

 Crystal Clear Waters of Honolua Bay